ZakariaLabban/ai-fashion-advisor/tests/api/README.md

 2. **Missing Services**: Tests will be skipped if the services themselves are not available (e.g., if Qdrant is not running on the specified URL).

-3. **Missing Image Files**: For tests requiring images (like FASHN.AI), the tests will create placeholder images or use default URLs if test images are not available.
+3. **Missing Image Files**: For tests requiring images (like FASHN.AI), the tests will use default high-quality images from Unsplash rather than relying on local files.

 This ensures that the test suite remains functional even when testing in environments where not all services are available.